 Let’s talk about these steps in depth.

-Drink your tea from these beautiful, no-handle Japanese teacups.
+Drink your tea from these beautiful, no-handle Miya Japanese teacups from Amazon.

-Boiling water is done is so that you can kill any bacteria that may be living inside of the teapot.
+Boiling water is done is so that you can eliminate any bacteria that may be living inside the teapot.
 This step is important because bacteria is known to build-up inside of damp, dark places, a cast iron teapot is the perfect place for bacteria to grow.

 Taking the lid and the diffuser out of the teapot, this is so that you can get a good clean in the teapot itself.